quicwg/ops-drafts/draft-ietf-quic-manageability.md

 some Initial Completion) contain at least 1200 octets of UDP payload.
 This protects against amplification attacks and verifies that the network path meets the requirements for the minimum QUIC IP packet size, see Section 14 of
 {{QUIC-TRANSPORT}}.
-This is usually accomplished with either the addition of PADDING frames to the Initial packet, or by coalescing of the Initial Packet with other packets.
+This is accomplished by either adding PADDING frames within the Initial packet, coalescing other packets with the Initial packet, or leaving unused payload in the UDP packet after the Initial packet.
 A network path needs to be able to forward at least this size of packet for QUIC to be used.

 The content of QUIC Initial packets are encrypted using Initial Secrets, which